scalameta/metals/website/blog/2020-11-06-sbt-BSP-support.md

 [Bloop](https://scalacenter.github.io/bloop/) was the first server to implement BSP, and it's the default build server for all build tools that Metals supports at the moment.
-When you open a fresh project, you're prompted to import you build, and this import process is running a form of "Bloop Install" to write your build definition to `.bloop/` for Bloop to read and use.
-Then as you continue to edit diagnostics and other information are flowing back and forth from Metals to Bloop.
+When you open a fresh project, you're prompted to import your build, and this import process is running a form of "Bloop Install" to write your build definition to `.bloop/` for Bloop to read and use.
+Then as you continue to edit, diagnostics and other information are flowing back and forth from Metals to Bloop.
 Hopefully this gives you a brief picture of what BSP is, and how it's used in Metals.

 ## What does sbt BSP support mean for Metals?

-Another question you may have is "what does sbt BSP support" mean for Metals?
+Another question you may have is "what does sbt BSP support mean for Metals"?
 This means a couple different things.
-Up until this point if you wanted to use sbt BSP, you needed to clear your `.metals/` and `.bloop` directories, and then start sbt with a specific flag before connecting to it.
+Up until this point, if you wanted to use sbt BSP, you needed to clear your `.metals/` and `.bloop` directories, and then start sbt with a specific flag before connecting to it.
 None of this necessary anymore.
 In order for [BSP discovery](https://build-server-protocol.github.io/docs/server-discovery.html) to happen, you need a `.bsp/*json` file with instructions on how to start/connect to the build server.
-A new command has been added to Metals (which we'll go over down below) that can generate this for you if it doesn't exist, and then you will be automatically connected to sbt.
-If this already exist, then we provide a simple way for you to "switch" build servers and for you choice to be remembered.
+A new command has been added to Metals (which we'll go over down below) that can generate this file for you if it doesn't exist, and then you will be automatically connected to sbt.
+If this file already exist, then we provide a simple way for you to "switch" build servers and for your choice to be remembered.
 We also automatically include an sbt plugin to ensure the correct semantic information is produced by the compiler.
 So to summarize, Metals now has the ability to generate the necessary `.bsp/sbt.json` file if it doesn't exist, and to also switch back and forth from using Bloop or sbt as your build server.

 ## What's the difference between Bloop and sbt BSP?

-At this point you may be asking, "whats the difference?".
+At this point you may be asking, "what's the difference?".
 For an average user, there may not be a ton of difference, however I'd like to outline a couple things that may be relevant to you.